nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/docker-image/nuxeo-kubernetes-deployment.md

 [Kubernetes ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) are Kubernetes objects that allow you to separate configuration data/files from image content to keep containerized applications portable.
 ConfigMaps bind configuration files, command-line arguments, surroundings variables, port numbers, and alternative configuration artifacts to your Pods containers and system parts at run-time.
 ConfigMaps are helpful for storing and sharing non-sensitive, unencrypted configuration data.

-If you need to store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys, then you'll have to use [Kubernetes Secrets]() Storing confidential information in a Secret is safer and more flexible than putting it verbatim in a Pod definition or in a container image.
+If you need to store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys, then you can use [Kubernetes Secrets]() Storing confidential information in a Secret is safer and more flexible than putting it verbatim in a Pod definition or in a container image.

 ConfigMaps and Secrets can be produced from files and with yaml declaration.